Sex Therapy | Do you need it?

 • specific sex-related challenges

-The sex therapist will work with the individual or couple on their specific concerns and dysfunctions through talk therapy.
+The sex therapist will work with the individual or couple on their specific concerns and dysfunctions through the therapy-related discussion.

-The frequency and length of treatment sessions will depend on the client, their dysfunctions and needs.
+The frequency and duration of treatment sessions will depend on the client, their dysfunctions and needs.

 The sex therapist will not:

-• asks you to choose sides or tries to convince you to do anything
+• ask you to pick sides or try to persuade you to do anything

-• ask you to undress, nor does he undress himself
+• ask you to undress, nor undress yourself

-• asks you to have sex or guides you to have sex
+• ask you to have sexual relations or instruct you to have sexual relations

-Note that sex therapists, as with all therapists, are not perfect for everyone.
+Note that sex therapists, as with all therapists, are not ideal for everyone.

 Compatibility is important for successful treatment.
-If someone does not feel comfortable with their therapist, they may want to seek out another specialist.
+If someone is not comfortable with their therapist, they may want to seek another specialist.

 Valerie